b-zee/sn_container/README.md

 ### Command Line Interface

+> :warning: The CLI is not always available if there is no up-to-date CLI that matches the node version.

 If the network is up and running, one can use the built-in Safe CLI to operate on the network.

 ```txt